 - Women comprise 33 percent of the company’s board of directors and there are three women on PayPal’s executive management team.

 - Recognizing that maintaining pay equity is an ongoing process, PayPal reviews compensation for all employees three times per year.
 Since 2015, the company has spent more than $3 million to close gender and racial pay gaps.

-- PayPal has instituted a diverse hiring policy in which it will have a presumption there will be at least one diverse candidate considered for every open position at the director level and above, and at least one diverse employee be a part of the interview panel.
+- PayPal has instituted a diverse hiring policy in which there will be at least one diverse candidate considered for every open position at the director level and above, and at least one diverse employee be a part of the interview panel.
 The company has also started the rollout of in-person, small group Conscious Inclusion workshops for all global employees.

 Intuit, Inc. (INTU)